 Doctors recommend wearing leg compression garments for a variety of lower extremity medical problems because it can provide the appropriate compression to your legs to help circulate blood up and out of the legs and feet.

-If your doctor prescribes wearing leg compression apparel, it is necessary to understand how to wear it and properly care for it.
-Here are some important tips to keep in mind when wearing leg compression apparel.
+If your doctor prescribes wearing leg compression apparel, it is important to understand how to properly wear and take care of it.
+Here are some great tips to keep in mind when wearing leg compression apparel.

 Disclaimer: This article should not be construed as medical advice.
 Please contact a licensed physician for a proper diagnosis of your specific case.